 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-Chegg reported EBITDA of $59.8 million this quarter, resulting in a 32.7% margin.
-Additionally, Chegg has demonstrated extremely high profitability over the last four quarters, with average EBITDA margins of 32.5%.
+Chegg's EBITDA was $66.17 million this quarter, translating into a 35.2% margin.
+Additionally, Chegg has demonstrated extremely high profitability over the last four quarters, with average EBITDA margins of 30.8%.

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Chegg's free cash flow came in at $55.8 million in Q2, up 55.8% year on year.
+Chegg's free cash flow came in at $51.73 million in Q4, roughly the same as last year.

 Is Now The Time?